Bioconductor/bioconductor.org/content/news/bioc_3_14_release.md

 removed in Bioc 3.15:
 ABAData, brainImageRdata, PCHiCdata, RITANdata, tcgaWGBSData.hg19

-Eighty seven annotation packages were removed from this release (after being deprecated in Bioc 3.13):
+Ninety annotation packages were removed from this release (after being deprecated in Bioc 3.13):
 12 LRBase.XXX.eg.db packages (replaced with AHLRBaseDbs),
 MafDb.gnomAD.r3.0.GRCh38, MafH5.gnomAD.r3.0.GRCh38, 73 MeSH.XXX.eg.db packages
-(replaced with AHMeSHDbs)
+(replaced with AHMeSHDbs), greengenes13.5MgDb, ribosomaldatabaseproject11.5MgDb, silva128.1MgDb

 One annotation package was deprecated in this release and will be removed in Bioc 3.15: